Accounting Period – A Time Frame

-1. What Do You Mean By Accounting Functions?
+3. What do you Mean by Accounting Functions?

 The basic role that is performed by accounting is to provide relevant financial information to the businessmen and to the stakeholders.
 Furthermore, the accounting functions also facilitate the decision-making processes while keeping them updated.

 Financial statements are written records that convey and represent the business activities and which analyze the financial performance of a company.
 Financial statements are often audited by governmental agencies, by accountants, also by firms.
 This is done to ensure tax accuracy, financing, or investing purposes.
 Financial statements include:

 - Balance sheet

 Investors and financial analysts rely on these financial data to analyze the performance of a company which helps them to predict the future direction of the company’s price of their stock.
 The most reliable financial statement for this purpose is the financial report.

 4. Who are the Stakeholders?